Overview of Dissociative Disorders

 View Patient Education

-In contrast, people with a dissociative disorder may totally forget a series of normal behaviors occupying minutes, hours, days, or weeks and may sense a missing period of time in their experience.
+In contrast, people with a dissociative disorder may completely forget a series of normal behaviors occupying minutes, hours, days, or weeks and may sense a missing period of time in their experience.
 In dissociative disorders, the normal integration of consciousness, memory, perceptions, identity, emotion, body representation, motor control, and behavior is disrupted, and continuity of self is lost.

 People with a dissociative disorder may experience the following: